emprax/Xtender/README.md

 - **Single-responsibility principle**: Every segment handles an operation for a single concrete type.
 - **Open-closed principle**: When the object structure, consisting of some objects with a common parent, is extended with more concrete typed objects, the visitor structure could simply be extended to add a new segment to the collection of visitor segments instead of modifying the visitor class.
-- **Liskov substitution principle**: The abstractions of the segments are simple and generic enough that this abstraction works perfectly as a basis for every type of segment that is added to the structure.
+- **Liskov's substitution principle**: The abstractions of the segments are simple and generic enough that this abstraction works perfectly as a basis for every type of segment that is added to the structure.
 The segment abstraction does not contain more methods or data than what every segment has in common with one-another.
 - **Interface segregation principle**: The interface of the segments does only contain what is necessary.
 More behaviors are separated into multiple different abstractions when needed.
 - **Dependency inversion principle**: The library components are all depending on abstractions instead of concrete implementations.